+1

-Agencies and programs such as child
+Data Match with other Agencies and programs such as child

-support, child protective services.
+state agency's database support, child protective services.
 Screen

-print the pertinent page
+that is known print the pertinent page

-and place in the file.
+to verify citizenship. and place in the file.

+Certification of Report of

+Birth (DS-1350)

+Consular Report of Birth

+Abroad of a Citizen of

+the United States of

+America

+(FS-240)

+Certification of Birth

+Abroad (FS-545)

+United States Citizen

+Identification Card (I-197

+or I-179)

+American Indian Card

+(I-872)

+Northern Mariana Card

+(I-873)

-Must show the child's name and U.S. place of birth.
+Final adoption decree Must show the child's name and U.S. place

+of birth.

-Must show employment by the U.S.
+Evidence of civil service Must show employment by the U.S.

-government before June 1, 1976.
+employment by the U.S. government before June 1, 1976.

+government

-Must show a U.S. place of birth.
+Official Military record of Must show a U.S. place of birth.

+service ·

+L